go-gitea/gitea/docs/content/doc/advanced/customizing-gitea.en-us.md

 - `body_outer_post.tmpl`, before the bottom `<footer>` element.
 - `footer.tmpl`, right before the end of the `<body>` tag, a good place for additional Javascript.

+## Adding Analytics to Gitea

+Google Analytics, Matomo (previously Piwik), and other analytics services can be added to Gitea.
+To add the tracking code, refer to the `Other additions to the page` section of this document, and add the JavaScript to the `custom/templates/custom/header.tmpl` file.

 ## Customizing gitignores, labels, licenses, locales, and readmes.

 Place custom files in corresponding sub-folder under `custom/options`.

 ## Customizing the look of Gitea

-Gitea has two built-in themes, the default theme `gitea`, and a dark theme `arc-green`.
+As of version 1.6.0 Gitea has built-in themes.
+The two built-in themes are, the default theme `gitea`, and a dark theme `arc-green`.
 To change the look of your Gitea install change the value of `DEFAULT_THEME` in the [ui](https://docs.gitea.io/en-us/config-cheat-sheet/#ui-ui) section of `app.ini` to another one of the available options.